mgarski/stellr/README.md

 stellr
 ======

-A Python API for Solr that supports non-blocking calls made running in a Tornado application as well as traditional blocking calls.
+A Python API for Solr that supports non-blocking calls made running in a Tornado application as well as blocking calls.
+The command objects provide full access to all of the parameters of an update or query and the JSON response from Solr is parsed into a nested dictionary.

 Requirements
 ------------